sigmadeltasoftware/ProjectorAndroidStudio/README.md

-# JetBrains Projector with Android Studio
+# JetBrains Projector with Android Studio (On a local Ubuntu/Linux machine)

 Guide to setup JetBrains Projector and access Android Studio from any device.